‘As sick as you can get:’ How a Seattle man, hospitalized for 2 months, beat the coronavirus and lived to tell about it

 Flor’s only memory is rotating shifts of nurses and doctors, following a ritual of donning plastic protective suits and headgear whenever they came into his room.
 Some of the nurses had flown in from Tennessee and Texas to help.
 He started weeping when he told me about that.
 He can’t stop thinking: Who flies across the country to risk their own lives for you?

-Dr. Lipke says that unlike in New York and Italy, the hospital system here never got overwhelmed.
+Lipke says that unlike in New York and Italy, the hospital system here never got overwhelmed.
 Maybe it was because Seattle got so much attention as the first hotspot, or because of early efforts here to “flatten the curve.”
 Even at the peak, in late March when there were nearly a hundred hospitalizations a day locally from COVID-19, the hospitals had the bandwidth to handle it.

 “It doesn’t make for sexy headlines, but I think the lesson here is that being able to do really meticulous critical care works,” she said.
 “That’s care on a consistent basis overseeing multiple organ systems at once, and we were able to keep doing that with him.
 But if you get overwhelmed, and both patients and practitioners think this is becoming an insurmountable disease, then it becomes an insurmountable disease.”